BinaryAnalysisPlatform/bap/README.md

 skip this section.
 Now, run the following triplet:

 ```
+ $ oasis setup  # only needed if you have cloned off git
  $ ./configure --prefix=$(opam config var prefix)
  $ make
  $ make install